MoazAlaa7/VANLIFE/README.md

    npm run dev
    ```

+3. Setup your own Firebase Firestore database with `vans` and `users` collections matching the shape expected in `api.js`.

-3. Open the local URL shown by Vite in your browser.
+4. Open the local URL shown by Vite in your browser.

 ## Demo Login